UHDanke/gmdkit/README.md

 ![Python](https://img.shields.io/pypi/pyversions/gmdkit?style=flat-square)
 ![License](https://img.shields.io/badge/license-MIT-blue?style=flat-square)

-Python toolkit for modifying & creating Geometry Dash plist files, including gmd, gmdl and the encoded dat format.
+Python toolkit for modifying & creating Geometry Dash plist files, including gmd & gmdl (GDShare level & level list export) and the encoded dat format (GD savefiles).

 > [!CAUTION]
 > There are no safety checks or warnings when  modifying levels or save files.
 You should always keep backups or save copies of any file you edit.
 Avoid editing in-place where possible.

 > [!NOTE]
 > Editing levels or save files does not ensure safe round-trip if nothing was changed.
-The library saves level objects slightly differently and discards unknown characters if they cannot be resolved.
+This library saves level objects slightly differently and discards unknown characters if they cannot be resolved.

-# Installation
+## Installation

 Install the latest release from PyPI: